 Get Tested

-Our gastro doctors at Manhattan Gastroenterology in NYC will run tests to determine whether you have celiac disease or a milder form of gluten sensitivity.
+Our GI doctors at Manhattan Gastroenterology will run tests to determine whether you have celiac disease or a milder form of gluten sensitivity.
 It’s important to undergo these tests before eliminating gluten from your diet so that the tests can conclusively provide a correct diagnosis.
 Gastroenterology tests can include:

 - Blood tests